 - 2 tsp sugar

 - 3 star anise

 - 1 large or 2 small pieces of cassia

 - 1 bay leaf

 - Add dried chillies, ginger, garlic, and shallots to a blender or food processor.
 Coarsely blend.
 You want some texture here, so pulse instead of continuously blending.

-- Decant into a bowl and mix in the sugar, salt and other add-ins if using.
+- Decant into a bowl and mix in the sugar, salt, star anise and sesame seeds.
 Set aside.

 - Add the oil to a large saucepan.
 (We are going to add the aromats into the hot oil which will make it sputter and bubble up wildly.
 So use a saucepan where the oil only comes about halfway up the top.)

 - Heat the oil.
 Test with a piece of ginger: drop it in.
 If it starts to sizzle and brown right away, your oil is ready.
 Take off the heat.